 Feedback from countries whose schools are not closed

 A second source of vital information is feedback from countries that have not closed schools or who re-opened them some time ago.
-We have chosen to focus on the situation in Taiwan, a country which has been widely recognised for its successful management of the crisis[ix].
+We have chosen to focus on the situation in Taipei, a region which has been widely recognised for its successful management of the crisis[ix].
 Indeed, the number of cases has remained very limited (395 cases and 6 deaths as of 18/4/20), despite its proximity to mainland China.
 This is largely due to the preparation of institutions, extensive intersectoral work at all levels and an early and comprehensive reaction.
 Vice-President and leading epidemiologist Chen Chien-jen cited their relevant learning from the SARS crisis in 2003 as “prudent action, rapid response and early deployment”[x].
 Testing of close contacts of those infected, and their subsequent 14-day home quarantine, was a primary strategy for containment.

 With regard to school closures, the following rules were enacted at the national level[xi]:

 - If a teacher or student is affected, he or she is not allowed to attend school for 14 days.